nonlin-lin-chaos-order-etc-etal/GPLV3_FINANCES_HYDRA_CORE_NOW_SH_GATSBY/README.md

 ![Gatsby Logo](https://github.com/vercel/vercel/blob/master/packages/frameworks/logos/gatsby.svg)

+# LICENSE

+GPL VERSION 3.
+FOR DETAILS, SEE THE FILE `LICENSE` AT THE ROOT FOLDER OF THIS REPOSITORY.

 # Gatsby Example

 This directory is a brief example of a [Gatsby](https://www.gatsbyjs.org/) app with [Serverless Functions](https://vercel.com/docs/v2/serverless-functions/introduction) that can be deployed with Vercel and zero configuration.